 How do I get started?

-1) Tell Clay and tell your teacher that you have an interest in performing on Pendulum.
+1) Tell Annika and tell your teacher that you have an interest in performing on Pendulum.

 Email me your contact info & degree, and I will include it on a priority call list for the composers.